University of Nottingham Malaysia

 Biography

-Dr Marina Ng is an Associate Professor and research member of the Mixed Reality Lab (MRL) UK and Malaysia.
-She is also an Associate Dean of the Faculty of Science & Engineering (FOSE).
+Dr Marina Ng is an Associate Professor and research member of the Mixed Reality Lab (MRL) UK and Mixed Reality Hub, Malaysia.
+She is also the Associate Dean - Admissions, Recruitment and Marketing of the Faculty of Science & Engineering (FOSE).

-Dr Marina Ng's research started in 2000 through her final year project at Multimedia University, Malaysia, which resulted in several journal and conference publications, a patent application and university grants.
-She was awarded the prestigious British Chevening Scholarship to pursue her postgraduate studies in the UK where she had the privilege of joining the Mixed Reality Lab, University of Nottingham UK.
-In 2002, she was awarded a Master of Research (MRes) from the School of Computer Science, University of Nottingham UK.
-In 2006, she completed her PhD within 3 years of starting under the supervision of Prof Steve Benford and Prof. Boriana Koleva.
+Dr Marina Ng began her research journey in 2000 through her final year project at Multimedia University, Malaysia, resulting in several journal and conference publications, a patent application and university grants.
+Awarded the prestigious British Chevening Scholarship, she pursued her postgraduate studies in the UK, where she joined the renowned Mixed Reality Lab at the University of Nottingham, obtaining a Master of Research (MRes) in 2002.
+She completed her PhD within a 3-year timeframe under the supervision of Prof Steve Benford and Prof. Boriana Koleva.
 It was awarded without conditions (one of the few in the school's history to have achieved this).

-She is now based in University of Nottingham Malaysia; advancing Human-Computer Interaction research and championing STEM research and education in Malaysia.
+She is now based in University of Nottingham Malaysia; advancing Human-Computer Interaction research and championing STEAM research and education in Malaysia.

 She is the recipient of the Lord Dearing Award 2022 in recognition of her outstanding performance and excellence in teaching.
 She was also conferred the Vice Chancellor's Medal 2022 for her exceptional contribution to students and the local community.